Here’s what we do with ourselves all day (in case you were wondering):

 We get a lot of exercise every day.
 We do all travel and errands under 10km by foot or bike.
 We do at least a couple sessions of exercise every day, which will be either cycling, running, yoga or strength exercises.

 We’re always researching the best local hikes wherever we happen to be located.
 We go on longer hikes together during the day if the kids are in childcare, and shorter hikes if the kids are with us.

 We’ve been getting into meditation over the last year.
 We try to get in at least 1 session a day, even if it’s short.
 Our current favourite resource is Sam Harris’s new app – Insight Timer.

 We try to spend as much time as we can reading – whether it’s paperback books, at the library, Kindle eBooks or audiobooks.
 Hopefully we never run out of good books to read.

 Since we left our corporate jobs we both started Masters degrees in areas of personal interest.
-For Avi that’s a Masters of Astronomy, for Miranda it’s a Masters of Therapy specialising in Women’s Issues.
+For Avi that’s a Masters of Science in Astronomy and embedded systems programming, for Miranda it’s a Masters of Therapy specialising in Women’s Issues.